GabrielDigregorio/SPH_method/README.md

 results will be organized during the June exam session; individual theoretical and practical questions will be asked to each member of the two student groups.

+## Entertainment
+Differents simulations can be viewed on Youtube at: https://www.youtube.com/channel/UCX6ev3zeYFJvDY86Tb7ebhg

 ## Compilation

 * Windows
 A compiler (g++ MinGw) must be installed or an IDE with a build-in compiler can be used (e.g. Visual Studio).
 Also, the Cmake software must be installed.
 Compilation on Windows can be different, depending on the used IDE.
 Here follows some command lines for compilation:
 ```
 mkdir build